 Three public agencies discharge treated wastewater in the region-the cities of Beaumont and Banning, and the Yucaipa Valley Water District.
-The cumulative discharges since 1987 for these three sewage treatment entities are shown on Figure 5.
+In addition, the Morongo Band of Mission Indians operates a sewage treatment plant in the Cabazon area.
+The cumulative discharges since 1987 for the three public sewage treatment entities are shown on Figure 5.
+Figures for the Morongo plant are not included.
 Unlike precipitation and the State Water Project, which are variable from year to year, wastewater discharges from the region have consistently increased over time, as the region has developed.
 They have been relatively constant over the past five years.
 Wastewater treatment plant discharges are a function of indoor water use, not hydrology or exterior water use.
-Hence they are considered to be relatively more reliable and stable.
+Hence they are considered to be relatively more reliable and stable than imported water.

 Thus, treated wastewater, or recycled water, is an important asset to the region, because it can be a reliable, non-potable water source in the future.
-All three of the above agencies are in various stages of implementing recycled and/or non-potable water systems for irrigation, golf courses, parks, medians, etc., or to recharge it into local groundwater basins.
+All three of the public agencies mentioned above are in various stages of implementing recycled and/or non-potable water systems for irrigation, golf courses, parks, medians, etc., or to recharge it into local groundwater basins.
+The Yucaipa Valley Water District will begin implementing its recycled water system in 2013.

 As mentioned in Section 1.0, salinity is a growing concern in California, and recycled water is high in dissolved solids or salinity.
-While recycled water is a huge potential benefit to the region, its use as a water supply will at some point require desalting.
+While recycled water is a huge potential benefit to the region, its use as a water supply will at some point in the fiture require desalting.
 Desalting is an expensive process that requires brine disposal, a costly process.
-The Yucaipa Valley Water District has begun construction of a desalination plant and brine disposal pipeline.
-Once this is complete, it will be able to utilize recycled water in lieu of groundwater or imported water for nonpotable uses.
+The Yucaipa Valley Water District is constructing a desalination plant and brine disposal pipeline.
+Once this is complete, it will be able to utilize recycled water in lieu of groundwater or imported water for non-potable uses, primarily irrigation and construction water.